-- In Greater London, the cap is £326.29 a week for single people and £486.98 a week for single parents and couples (with or without children). - Outside Greater London, the cap is £283.71 a week for single people and £423.46 a week for single parents and couples (with or without children).
+- In Greater London, the cap is £326.29 a week for single people and £486.98 a week for single parents and couples (with or without children). - Outside Greater London, the cap is £283.71 a week for single people and £423.46 a week for single parents and couples (with or without children).'

-You'll be exempt from the benefit cap if you (or anyone in your household) are getting ESA with the support component.
+You'll be exempt from the benefit cap if you (or anyone in your household) are getting ESA with the support component or Universal Credit with 'limited capability for work-related activity'.